Click HERE if you’d rather watch the video.

 Beats the heck out of me.
 I’ve read it over and over and still don’t understand what Asimov was trying to say.
 But I will agree that it’s a clever use of word construction and sentence structure.

-On the same subject, we were just finishing up our run the other day and my buddy was talking about his son’s cross-country team.
+On the same subject, we were just finishing up our run the other day and my running buddy was talking about his son’s cross-country team.

 My buddy said he likes cross-country because it’s a sport where you can really prove what you’re capable of doing.
 There are no defensive players trying to stop you; it’s just you against the course.
 He also told me he liked the coach who had told the team, “If today you do what others won’t, tomorrow you’ll do what others can’t.”